qiarhadempta/qiarhadempta/README.md

 ## About Me

 Hi everyone!
-I'm Chantiqia, a computer science student into cybersecurity — especially cryptography and web security.
+I'm Chantiqia, a computer science student into cybersecurity, especially cryptography and web security.
 Post-quantum security is what I've been studying lately.

 I'm still early in my journey, but I love diving deep into how things work.
-When I'm not studying, I'm usually working through CTF challenges and contests — you can find some of my write-ups in my repos.
+When I'm not studying, I'm usually working through CTF challenges and contests (also, you can find some of my write-ups in my repos!).

 ---